"Doctor Ayla, Doctor Ayla for ER!”

 In the meantime, I'm reaching for a mask that will better fit the tiny girl's face, so that we enclose her nose and mouth as best as possible during resuscitation.
 I take over the task for her airways and explain to the clinical officer and the nurse how to position the girl for optimal opening of the trachea.

 I listen to the heart with my stethoscope, but as much as I want to hear it, it remains silent

 My head is running at full speed, but I try to stay calm while explaining exactly where to place their hands for the chest compressions, how to fold their hands and what rhythm to follow.

-Unfortunately, it doesn't take us much further.
+Unfortunately, there are no extra details, and our review doesn't take us much further.

 15, 2, 15, 2